 First on our list are the walking trails at Symonds Yat, offering the most iconic views in the Forest of Dean and Wye Valley.
 A popular destination amongst visitors to the area, there are 6 routes to choose from at Symonds Yat, with something to suit all abilities.
 Trails are waymarked in every direction, with some leading to riverside pubs, whilst others take in a more long-distance woodland walk.
 For Gloucestershire walks with pubs, Symonds Yat is an ideal option with pubs like The Saracens Head situated on the banks of the river Wye.
-Symonds Yat is a 5-minute drive from our cabins at Forest of Dean.
+Symonds Yat is a 5-minute drive from our log cabins with hot tubs at Forest of Dean.

 Panoramic view of Forest of Dean and River Wye from Symonds Yat Rock.

 Next on our list are the walking trails at Beechenhurst, situated in the heart of the the pet friendly trails of Forest of Dean boasting miles of tracks to discover.
 Explore the woodland along 1 of 4 routes, all starting at Beechenhurst.
 We recommend the Beechenhurst to Speech House trail.
 At just 1km this uphill link route passes the most famous building in the Forest of Dean, The Speech House.
 If you do venture off the path, take care crossing the road.
 Beechenhurst is around a 10-minute drive from our hot tub holiday cabins at Forest of Dean.

 Scenic view of Forest of Dean in Gloucestershire.